ern0/gioco-a-intervalli/doc/lessons.md

 ### Commodore BASIC: no integer as loop variable

-The average BASIC programmer doesn't care much about types, plus writing a postfix for every variable is inconvenient.
+The average BASIC programmer doesn't care much about types, plus writing integer postfix for every variable is inconvenient.
-So after 35 years, it came as a surprise that the `FOR/NEXT` instruction pair does not use integers.
+So after 35 years, it came as a surprise that the `FOR/NEXT` instruction pair does not accept integers.

 <img src="fig-fornext.png" style="min-height: 326px" class="fig" />

+Syntax error!
 I think, it's a design flaw.

 ### Commodore BASIC: variable name restrictions